AkshataPatil99/Student-Result-Analysis/README.md

 ![image](https://github.com/AkshataPatil99/Student-Result-Analysis/assets/171495035/a7df4387-8f4b-4c71-a2fb-a7b5b07393a0)
 ##
 Speculation:
-From the chart, it can be observed that the dataset contains a higher number of female students compared to males students.
+From the chart, it can be observed that the dataset contains a higher number of female students compared to male students.
 ##
-DISTRIBUTION OD ETHNIC GROUPS
+DISTRIBUTION OF ETHNIC GROUPS
 ##
 groupA = df.loc[df["EthnicGroup"] == "group A"].count()